 If you would like to know more about alimony in Florida, see Understanding and Calculating Alimony in Florida.

 In Florida, periodic alimony automatically ends when the supported spouse remarries.
-If a supported spouse gets remarried, the paying spouse may stop making support payments immediately upon the date of the marriage, without having to return to court for an additional court order.
-If alimony is to be paid in a lump sum or by a transfer of property, however, the supported spouse’s remarriage doesn’t change the paying spouse’s obligation to make the lump-sum payment or property transfer—these obligations generally survive a remarriage.
+The paying spouse may stop making support payments immediately upon the date of the marriage, without having to return to court for an additional court order.
+However, the supported spouse’s remarriage does not change the paying spouse’s obligation to make a lump-sum alimony payment or property transfer—these obligations generally survive a remarriage.

 Only a legal marriage will automatically terminate alimony obligations.
 For instance, in one Florida case, a former wife receiving alimony had moved in with another man, held a public ceremony where they exchanged rings and vows, and presented themselves publicly as “partners in life,” yet this did not automatically terminate alimony since it wasn’t a legal marriage.
 In cases like these, the paying spouse will need to file a motion in court and ask a judge to terminate or reduce alimony.

 Florida courts consider a number of factors when deciding if the supported spouse is cohabiting with another person, including:

-If you are paying alimony to your ex-spouse and believe he or she is cohabiting with someone, you should consider filing a motion to terminate or modify alimony in your local circuit court.
+If you're paying alimony, and you believe your ex-spouse is cohabiting with someone, you should consider filing a motion to terminate or modify alimony in your local circuit court.